 Story by Karen Kruse Thomas • Photos by Harry Giglio

-On June 30, 2017, Michael J. Klag, MD, MPH ’87, will step down after 12 years as the 10th dean of the Johns Hopkins Bloomberg School of Public Health.
+On June 30, 2017, Michael J. Klag, MD, MPH ’87, will step down after 12 years as the 10th dean of the Johns Hopkins Bloomberg School of Public Health [Ed.
+Note: He has since been asked to stay on until September 30].
 Dean Klag led the School through unprecedented technological change, strengthened its partnerships across the University and the world, raised its profile as a thought leader and policy innovator, and helped establish joint educational programs on four continents.
 In the retrospective that follows, we take measure of the Klag deanship and its impact.

 MD, University of Pennsylvania